-Applying the Return of Title IV Funds Policy and TBR Refund of Maintenance and Technology Access Fee Policy
+Applying the Return of Title IV Funds Policy & TBR Refund of Maintenance

+Fee Policy

 In most instances when a student has charged their maintenance and technology access fees to their Pell grant and withdraws prior to completing 60% of their scheduled hours for the payment period, the student will owe payment to the school.
-This will occur when the TBR policy determines that the school has earned a larger percentage of the fees than the Return of Title IV Funds calculation.
+This will occur when the TBR policy determines that the student owes more than what he or she is eligible to keep in Title IV funds, as a result of the Return of Title IV calculation.

 In these instances, the school will require payment of the difference from the student.
 A "HOLD" will be placed on the student's account until full payment is made to the school.
-The student will not be allowed to apply for readmission, register for class, or receive official copies of transcripts until the outstanding balance on their account is paid.
+The student will not be allowed to apply for re-admission, register for class, or receive official copies of transcripts until the outstanding balance on their account is paid.